People

 Joelee Tooley, Research technician

 Joelee worked on our NSF project on urban evolution with eastern gray squirrels, assisting with camera trapping, live-trapping, and database management.
+Joelee is now a Research Support Specialist at Cornell University.

 Dr. John Vanek, Postdoctoral associate